Mark-Tomlinson/markup-by-attribute-for-woocommerce/readme.txt

       Product Price 18.95
       Add 2.00 for Logo
       ```
-    * _TIP_: If you change the markup at a later date, repeat this step to recalculate the markup for this product.
+    * _TIP_: If you change the markup later, repeat this step to recalculate the markup for this product.
 Or do not repeat the step to leave the previous markups unchanged.
     * _TIP_: Always set the regular price before setting a sale price.
-Percentage markups are calculated on the regular price, so they can not be applied to a sale price if the regular price has not been set.
+Percentage markups are calculated on the regular price, so they cannot be applied to a sale price if the regular price has not been set.

-# Advanced #

-Because the markup description is bracketed in `<span>` tags, CSS can be used to modify its appearance on the product page.
-Simply modify the id "#mbainfo".
-    ```
-    #mbainfo {
-        color: salmon;
-    }
-    ```

 == Frequently Asked Questions ==

 = If I change the markup for an attribute, how will product prices change? =

 Markup by Attribute works within the framework provided by WooCommerce and sets product variation markups (or markdowns) during the `Set regular price` and `Set sale price` actions.
 Therefore, you must locate the products affected by this change and reset the regular and sale prices.
-I'm working on adding an "Attribute" column to the Product list to facilitate this type of activity.
+I'm working on adding an “Attribute” column to the Product list to facilitate this type of activity.

 = It's not working.
 Why? =